optimumqa/cypress-boilerplate/README.md

 ### Local config

 Create a file `cypress.local.ts` inside `./cypress/configs/`.
-Your local config will be then merged with the global config but not the specified CLI config.
+Your local config will be then merged with the global config and product config.

+Here you can place your overrides.

 > If you need to temporarily disable this file, just rename it.
 > Example: cypress.local.ts -> cypress.local-tmp.ts